Ericsson/dataplanebook/src/glossary.rst

       operating system-like services like work scheduling, memory management, and timers. :ref:`DPDK` is the reference data plane platform of this book.

+   Data race
+      A data race occurs when two or more threads access shared memory, without proper synchronization.
+At least one thread must be a reader, and at least one a writer.
+A data race may cause nondeterministic program behavior, with different results
+      produced between different runs of the same program, due to random or pseudo random conditions such as the interleaving of the program's threads.
+A program containing a data race may also produce different results depending on which :term:`ISA`, CPU, compiler, or compiler flags are used.

    eBPF
       Extended Berkeley Packet Filter (eBPF) is a low-level